 Criminal and Social Justice – Earn a diploma or take one of Okanagan College’s Criminology courses, where you will examine crime as both an individual and a social phenomenon.
 Courses focus on the causes and consequences of crime, on victimization, delinquency, and deviance, as well as on responses to crime in the criminal justice system.
 Engage with topics such as Canadian law and legal institutions, human rights, and the ethical issues confronting professionals in the criminal and associated justice systems.

-Women’s Studies - Gender is an influential organizing feature in all human society.
-Women’s Studies addresses questions related to gender through an interdisciplinary perspective that includes Law, Political Science, Health, and Media.
-If you want to obtain a global understanding of race, class, gender, sexuality, feminism, and ethnicity, consider enrolling in some of Okanagan College’s wide variety of Women’s Studies courses.
+Gender, Sexuality and Women's Studies – Gender is an influential organizing feature in all human society.
+Gender, Sexuality and Women's Studies (GSWS) addresses questions related to gender through an interdisciplinary perspective that includes Law, Political Science, Health, and Media.
+If you want to obtain a global understanding of race, class, gender, sexuality, feminism, and ethnicity, consider enrolling in some of Okanagan College’s wide variety of GSWS courses.